Part 2 – Trauma-Informed Approaches in Medical Education

 CBD Assessment

 How do case-based discussions (CBD) help registrars develop clinical reasoning and prepare for Fellowship?
-In this episode of ACRRM Life Hacks, Dr Emily Moody speaks with Dr James Fraser, ACRRM’s Director of Assessment, to explore the purpose, process, and preparation behind this essential assessment.
+In this episode of RG Life Hacks, Dr Emily Moody speaks with Dr James Fraser, ACRRM’s Director of Assessment, to explore the purpose, process, and preparation behind this essential assessment.

 James, an experienced clinician and educator with expertise in rural generalist medicine, provides a deep dive into CBD.
 He explains how this assessment evaluates registrars' clinical reasoning and decision-making using real patient cases.
 From selecting cases to managing the de-identification process, James offers practical advice and insights to support registrars' success.